kodecocodes/english-style-guide/README.md

 For questions not answered here, follow the [AP style guide](https://www.apstylebook.com/) and the [Apple Style Guide](http://help.apple.com/applestyleguide/#/).

 Finally, we use American English spelling and style in our publications.
-See the **Americal English** section below for resources to tell the difference between American and British English.
+See the **American English** section below for resources to tell the difference between American and British English.

 ## Table of Contents
  - [General Terms and Capitalization](https://github.com/raywenderlich/english-style-guide#general-terms-and-capitalization)